swisspost/design-system/.changeset/stupid-keys-brush.md

 '@swisspost/design-system-documentation': minor
 ---

-Added getting-started docs page for components-angular package.
-Updated the getting-started page of the components package.
+Added a getting-started docs page for the new `@swisspost/components-angular` package.